HELPING TEACHERS INSPIRE COMPASSION FOR ANIMALS, PEOPLE & THE ENVIRONMENT

 - Families in which pets are abused or neglected have a higher occurrence of child abuse or neglect.

-- In a recent Alberta study of animal abuse in domestic violence situations, 85% of women reported that their children witnessed the threat or harm to the animal.
+- In a Alberta study (2012) of animal abuse in domestic violence situations, 85% of women reported that their children witnessed the threat or harm to the animal.
 In half of those cases, it was the child’s own pet.